Risk management

 • Credit risk is defined as the potential loss one party may suffer if the counterparty fails to fulfil the contractual obligations arising from its transactions.

-• Concentration risk is defined as the potential loss which we may suffer during the Default Management Process, due to an insufficient diversification with respect to the counterparty’s collateral pool and transactions.
+• Concentration risk is defined as the potential loss which Eurex Clearing may suffer during the Default Management Process, due to an insufficient diversification with respect to the counterparty’s collateral pool and transactions.

 • Wrong-way risk is defined as the potential loss which Eurex Clearing may suffer during the Default Management Process, due to an unfavorable interrelatedness between the counterparty’s creditworthiness, the value of its collateral pool and the value of its portfolio.